datallusion/ASHgrad/README.md

 # ASHgrad
-Approximate Stabilized Hessian Gradient Descent
+Approximate Stabilized Hessian Gradient Descent (ASHgrad)

-This repository gives the code for the ASH grad optimization algorithm (SO_SGD) file.
+This repository gives the code for the ASHgrad optimization algorithm (SO_SGD) file.
 Along with this file is an example training script.
 Both scripts are based on tensorflow 2.3.1 library.

 # Running:
 To run the code, ensure that both scripts are in the same directory.